 Bleeding is the most common side effect of warfarin.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Many drugs (including some over-the-counter medicines and herbal products) can affect your INR and may increase the risk of bleeding if you take them with warfarin.
+Many drugs (including some over-the-counter medicines and herbal products) can affect your INR and may increase the risk of bleeding if you take them with Jantoven.
 Not all possible drug interactions are listed in this medication guide.
-It is very important to ask your doctor before you start or stop using any other medicine, especially:
+It is very important to ask your doctor and pharmacist before you start or stop using any other medicine, especially:

 other medicines to prevent blood clots;